BirenderPanwar/tsai_eva4p2/8-SuperResolution/README.md

-# IMAGE SUPER RESOLUION MODEL
+# IMAGE SUPER RESOLUTION MODEL

-**This is implementation of Image Super Resoltuion Model for self created Drone images dataset**
+**This is implementation of Image Super Resolution Model for self created Drone images dataset**

 ## Web Application and AWS Lambda Deployment